Lochy2000/save-the-bird/README.md

 ![Picture of startpage](/documentation/startpage.png)

-Save the Bird is a Python terminal game deployed to Heroku.
+Save the Bird is a Python terminal game deployed on Heroku.
 The goal of the game is to test the players knowledge in the sport of CrossFit.
 The player gets to choose from 3 different topics related to CrossFit and then guess what the hidden word is.
 If the player is correct, the Bird escapes the Cat and survives.
 If the player's guess is wrong to many times, the Bird gets eaten by the Cat.